Controllability and Vector Potential: The Controllable-Uncontrollable Decomposition

 \begin{proposition} Let $P$ be a submodule of $A^k$, and $\F$ an injective $A$-module.
 Let $\pi_j: \F^k \rightarrow \F, ~(f_1, \ldots, f_k) \mapsto f_j$ be the projection onto the $j$-th coordinate.
 Then $\ann(A^k/P) = 0$ if and only if there is a $j, ~1\leqslant j \leqslant k$, such that the restriction $\pi_j: \ker_\F(P) \rightarrow \F$ is surjective. \end{proposition}

 Proof: Let $i_j: A \rightarrow A^k, ~a \mapsto (0, \ldots, a, \ldots, 0)$ be the inclusion into the $j$-th coordinate.
 Now, $\ann(A^k/P) = 0$ is equivalent to saying that there is a $j, ~1\leqslant j \leqslant k$, such that $i_j^{-1}(P) = 0$.
-By Proposition 2.5, $\pi_j(\ker_\F(P)) = \ker_\F(i_j^{-1}(P))$, as $\F$ is injective.
-This is in turn equivalent to $\pi_j(\ker_\F(P)) = \F$ by Corollary 2.1. $\square$\\
+By Proposition 3.5, $\pi_j(\ker_\F(P)) = \ker_\F(i_j^{-1}(P))$, as $\F$ is injective.
+This is in turn equivalent to $\pi_j(\ker_\F(P)) = \F$ by Corollary 3.1. $\square$\\

-As the only controllable sub-systems of $\F$ are 0 and $\F$ itself, the surjectivity statement above is termed coordinate controllability.
-Thus a system $\ker_\F(P)$ is coordinate control- lable (where $\F$ is an injective $A$-module) if and only if $\ann(A^k/P) = 0$.
-Lemma 3.3 then implies the following supplement to the previous corollary.
+As the only controllable sub-systems of $\F$ are 0 and $\F$ itself, the surjectivity statement above is termed .
+Thus a system $\ker_\F(P)$ is coordinate controllable, where $\F$ is an injective $A$-module, if and only if $\ann(A^k/P) = 0$.
+Lemma 4.3 then implies the following supplement to the previous corollary.

 \begin{corollary} A strictly underdetermined system is coordinate controllable. $\square$ \end{corollary}